List of N Idioms:

 break one’s neck: to make a huge effort, to try very hard.

 - Our director broke her neck finishing the report over the weekend.

 - I break my neck trying to keep this house clean and you come home and make a mess every day.

 breathe down one’s neck: to pressure someone by watching them closely.

 - I cannot fix your phone with you breathing down my neck like this.
 Please come back in 30 minutes.

 - If you don’t finish your homework early, I will breathe down your neck all evening long until it is done.

 neck and neck: at the same position or equal.

 - The horses are neck and neck as they come around the last turn to the finish line.

-- We’re still neck and neck after playing this video game for the past four hours so we’re going to keep going until someone wins.
+- We’re still neck and neck after playing this video game for the past four hours but we’re going to keep going until someone wins.

 one’s neck of the woods: an area or location where you live.